alecspopa/docker-storage-engines/Readme.md

 	$ docker volume rm $(docker volume ls -qf dangling=true)

 **NOTE:** If you remove the `Data` container and start it again it will re-use the old volume so **no data is lost**

+### Docker fix hang on network resolv

+Add this in /etc/hosts

+	127.0.0.1	localunixsocket.local